ASRafi41/automatic-university-id-generator/README.md

-# automatic-university-id-generator
-A web application for generating and downloading university ID cards automatically, using HTML, CSS, JavaScript, PHP, and a XAMPP local host for database management.

 # Automatic University ID Card Generator 🎓

 This project is a web-based application designed to simplify the process of generating and downloading university ID cards.
 Built with HTML, CSS, JavaScript, and PHP, it allows users to input their information, view a live preview of their ID card, and download it as an image or PDF.
 The database is managed using a XAMPP local host.